Former – Labelling requirements for meat and poultry products

 Highlighting meat cuts in the common name

 When a cut of meat is highlighted in the common name of a meat product (definition) such as burgers, ground meat products, patties or sausages, the meat must be sourced only from the applicable cut as defined by the Meat cuts manual.
-Furthermore, the meat must be comprised of a normal distribution of constituents (i.e., muscle-fat ratio) as prescribed by common names and standards.
+Furthermore, the meat must be comprised of a normal distribution of constituents (for example, muscle-fat ratio) as prescribed by common names and standards.
 The modifier is not permitted to appear between the prescribed words which make up the standardized common name, and to avoid potential confusion, the animal species should be included in the common name.
 The modifier should appear in the same size type and prominence as the common name.
 For example:

 "Sirloin Beef Burger" would be acceptable on a product made from a meat block of 100% sirloin.